fused-effects/fused-effects/README.md

 ### Package organization

 The `fused-effects` package is organized into two module hierarchies:
-* those under `Control.Effect`, which provide effect types and functions that invoke the capabilities of these effects.
+* those under `Control.Effect`, which provide effects and functions that invoke these effects’ capabilities.
 * those under `Control.Carrier`, which provide carrier types capable of executing the effects described by a given effect type.

 An additional module, `Control.Algebra`, provides the `Algebra` interface that carrier types implement to provide an interpretation of a given effect.
 You shouldn’t need to import it unless you’re defining your own effects.